TheGoodlike13/liberty_or_death/README.md

     sudo apt-get install slapd ldap-utils -y

 This asks me to enter the password twice, and we continue to use the same password.
-And no, it's not 'password'.
+And no, it's not `password`.

     sudo systemctl status slapd.service

 Prints a bunch of gibberish.
 It also locks me from the terminal.
-I had to escape using the CTRL+C trick.
+I had to escape using the `CTRL+C` trick.
 In any case, it seems that this gibberish means things work.
-I test the same command by appending 'z' to the end
+I test the same command by appending `z` to the end

     sudo systemctl status slapd.servicez

-which prints rightfully that no such servicez could be found.
+which prints rightfully that no such `servicez could be found`.

     sudo dpkg-reconfigure slapd

-I choose 'goodlike.eu.local' for my domain name.
+I choose `goodlike.eu.local` for my domain name.
 Yikes.
-For the organization I went with 'goodlike_incorporated'.
+For the organization I went with `goodlike_incorporated`.
 Big yikes.
 Then all proceeded as expected, but I never got to choose a database backend.
 I would just follow the instructions anyway, so that's fine by me.